Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: The CMedMRC Dataset

 Due to the closed-domain property of our dataset, there are some domain-specific textual features in both passages and questions that the model needs to understand.
 Based on our observations of the CMedMRC, we summarize the following two major challenges.
-These challenges can be also regarded as key reasons why some recent state-of-the-art MRC models cannot address the medical MRC task on CMedMRC well. \begin{itemize} \item \textit{Lexical-Level:} i) Long-tail terminology means these medical terms occur very infrequently and are prone to Out-Of-Vocabulary (OOV) problems. ii) Synonym terminology means that some medical terms may express the same meaning, but there is a distinction between colloquial expressions and professional terms.
+These challenges can be also regarded as key reasons why some recent state-of-the-art MRC models cannot address the medical MRC task on CMedMRC well.

+\textit{Lexical-Level:} i) Long-tail terminology means these medical terms occur very infrequently and are prone to Out-Of-Vocabulary (OOV) problems. ii) Synonym terminology means that some medical terms may express the same meaning, but there is a distinction between colloquial expressions and professional terms.
 The above two points require the model to have rich domain knowledge to solve. iii) Terminology combination means these terms are usually formed by a combination of multiple terms, while one term is the attributive of another.
-This does not only require the model to have domain knowledge but also poses challenges to phrase segmentation in specific domains. \item \textit{Sentence-Level:} Paraphrasing means some words in questiona are semantically related to certain tokens in passages, but are expressed differently.
+This does not only require the model to have domain knowledge but also poses challenges to phrase segmentation in specific domains.

+\textit{Sentence-Level:} Paraphrasing means some words in questions are semantically related to certain tokens in passages, but are expressed differently.
 Consider the last question in Table~\ref{question_challenge_type}.
-When the model tries to answer the ``not-recommended'' question, it should focus on negative terms (``cause infection'' and ``delay the healing of the wound''). \end{itemize}
+When the model tries to answer the ``not-recommended'' question, it should focus on negative terms (``cause infection'' and ``delay the healing of the wound'').